satwik6941/ASEB-seating-arrangement/README.md

 # 🐼 Seating_Pandas Branch

-This branch is a specialized seating arrangement generator for the college Amrita Vishwa Vidyapeetham.
+This is a specialized seating arrangement generator for the college Amrita Vishwa Vidyapeetham, Bengaluru Campus.
 It utilizes the power of the Pandas library to create seating arrangements by uploading a CSV file to the code.

 ---